brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ```

-You can see final implementation of the script in the reference repository:
+You can see the final implementation of the script in the reference repository:

 https://github.com/brigadecore/brigade-tutorial-config/blob/master/brigade.js

 ## Products Project

 `Products Service` is a sample application that will be deployed to our preview environment every time it is released (tagged with a `prod` tag).
-Instance of PostgreSQL deployed  during creation of the environment is a dependency of our service.
+The instance of PostgreSQL deployed  during creation of the environment is a dependency of our service.

 ![Create Environment Pipeline](https://docs.brigade.sh/img/preview-environments-release.png)

 ## Service Brigade Project

-Let's create new Brigade Project for our `brigade-tutorial-app` repository.
+Let's create a new Brigade Project for our `brigade-tutorial-app` repository.

 ```console
 $ brig project create --namespace brigade